asengupta/avishek.net/_posts/2023-01-22-every-engineer-is-an-economist.md

 The correct approach of convolving the estimate sdistributions of all the stories results in the single normal distribution above.
 With this graph, we can answer questions like:

-- What are the upper and lower bounds with 90% confidence?
-324 and 270, respectively, which is different from the result of naively summing the upper and lower bounds.
+- **What are the upper and lower bounds with 90% confidence?** 324 and 270, respectively, which is different from the result of naively summing the upper and lower bounds.
-- Suppose we want to use a lower estimate of the upper bound, say, 310; what then is the risk of being wrong?
-The answer is 23%, which you can calculate for yourself by going to the spreadsheet directly.
+- **Suppose we want to use a lower estimate of the upper bound, say, 310; what then is the risk of being wrong?** The answer is 23%, which you can calculate for yourself by going to the spreadsheet directly.

-The idea is that you can now communicate risk in your estimates, in the form of [**risk exposure**](https://www.playbookhq.co/blog/calculate-risk-exposure).
+The idea is that you can now **communicate risk in your estimates**, in the form of [**risk exposure**](https://www.playbookhq.co/blog/calculate-risk-exposure).
 This is done by finding the expected differential between your upper bound and the overshoot value of the normal distribution from the probability at the upper bound to $$\infty$$.
 In this case, risk exposure communicates how much extra time (and consequently, money) will need to be expended, if the estimate overshoots 310 (assuming the budget was allotted only for 310).

-The risk exposure curve for the above scenario is shown below:
+The **risk exposure curve** for the above scenario is shown below:

 ![Risk Curve above 310](/assets/images/estimation-risk-curve.png)